-This week the Welsh Assembly tackled the crisis facing NHS dentistry.
+We're pleased to see the Welsh Assembly tackling the crisis facing NHS dentistry.

-Assembly Members (AMs) from across party lines called on the Welsh Government to let go of the discredited contract.
+Assembly Members (AMs) from across party lines called on the Welsh Government to let go of the discredited contract at a recent plenary session.

 It's the 10 hour queues.
 The 100 mile roundtrips.
 The 12 constituencies without a single practice taking new NHS adult patients.